Rohanfizz/Nodejs-Backend-Notes/Lecture 7 User Authentication.md

 Header and payload are encoded and not encrypted which means anyone can decode them. but verification signature cannot be altered as it is made up of header,payload and signature.

+## Establishing Identity With jWT

-to verify a JWT is valid and has not been altered, JWT takes in header and payload and creates a test signature with the original signature.
+to verify if a JWT is valid and has not been altered, JWT takes in header and payload and creates a test signature with the original signature.
 If the test signature and the original signature (original signature is stored on server) match, access granted, else no.
 ![[Pasted image 20240217183610.png]]
 JWT Signature verification
 ![[diagram.png]]